mattiaswickberg/mattiaswickberg.github.io/about.md

 In my spare time, what spare time I have after working full-time and studying full-time, I do amateur opera & theatre.
 The photo you see here is from the production I did in spring 2016, where I took the stage as count Fanfaluchi.

+People tend to ask me how, and why, I manage to work more than full time, study full time and still manage a hobby and relationship, and I the truth is I do it because it's fun, it's rewarding, and it's sorely needed.
+The Swedish school system needs to integrate IT in ways that improve things, rather than complicate them.
+Unfortunately there is still a lack of understanding of the way pedagogy, tech, psychology and neuroscience integrates in a system as complex as the education system.
+I'm not pretending to know the answers, but people ask me questions, and it seems they are interested in the answers.
+One of the things I'm focuesed on at the moment
+ <a href="http://www.lararnasnyheter.se/lararnas-tidning/2016/10/27/har-satts-digitala-pa-prov">sparked this interview.</a>